A Funny Thing Happened on the Way to the Forum: Plot

-In ancient Rome, some neighbors live in three adjacent houses.
-In the center is the house of Senex, who lives there with wife Domina, son Hero, and several slaves, including head slave Hysterium and the musical's main character Pseudolus.
+In ancient Rome live three sets of neighbors in adjacent houses.
+In the center is the house of Senex, his wife Domina, son Hero, and several slaves, including head slave Hysterium and the musical's main character Pseudolus.
 A slave belonging to Hero, Pseudolus wishes to buy, win, or steal his freedom.
-One of the neighboring houses is owned by Marcus Lycus, who is a buyer and seller of beautiful women; the other belongs to the ancient Erronius, who is abroad searching for his long-lost children (stolen in infancy by pirates).
+One of their neighboring homes is the brothel of Marcus Lycus, a procurer of beautiful women; the other belongs to the ancient Erronius, who is abroad searching for his long-lost children, stolen in infancy by pirates.

-One day, Senex and Domina go on a trip and leave Pseudolus in charge of Hero.
+Senex and Domina go on a trip and leave Pseudolus in charge of Hero.
 Hero confides in Pseudolus that he is in love with the lovely Philia, one of the courtesans in the House of Lycus who is nevertheless still a virgin.
 Pseudolus promises to help him win Philia's love in exchange for his own freedom.
-Unfortunately (as the two find out when they visit Lycus), Philia has been sold to the renowned warrior Captain Miles Gloriosus, who is expected to claim her very soon.
+Unfortunately, when they visit Lycus, they learn that Philia has been sold to the renowned warrior Captain Miles Gloriosus, who is expected to claim her very soon.
 Pseudolus, an excellent liar, uses Philia's cheery disposition to convince Lycus that she has picked up a plague from Crete, which causes its victims to smile endlessly in its terminal stages.
 By offering to isolate her in Senex's house, he is able to give Philia and Hero some time alone together, and the two fall in love.
 But Philia insists that, even though she is in love with Hero, she must honor her contract with the captain, for "that is the way of a courtesan."
 To appease her, he tells her to wait ("that's what virgins do best, isn't it?") inside, and that he will have the captain knock three times when he arrives.
 Pseudolus comes up with a plan to slip Philia a sleeping potion.
-He will then tell Lycus that she has died of the Cretan plague and will offer to remove the body.
+He will then tell Lycus that she has died of the Cretan plague and offer to remove the body.
 Hero will stow away with Philia on a ship headed for Greece.
 Pseudolus steals Hysterium's book of potions and has Hero read him the recipe for the sleeping potion; the only ingredient he lacks is a cup of mare's sweat, and Pseudolus goes to search for it.